c-blake/nio/db-bench.md

 numbers I see on the results portion of that db-bench website.

 For comparison, pandas-1.3.5 on the same machine takes ~4X longer at 0.45 sec {
-not nearly 3 sec.
-It seems pandas may have seen substantial speed ups in the past 2 yrs. } No, I do not have patience to try to learn how to install and configure the many other alternatives, but I am happy to try to help anyone reproduce *this* addition. :-)
+not nearly 3 sec like the above link.
+It seems pandas may have seen big speed ups in the past 2 yrs. } No, I do not have patience to learn how to install and configure the many other alternatives, but I am happy to try to help anyone reproduce *this* addition. :-)